iamGpower/cliQuiz/README.md

 # cliQuiz
-A command line quiz game that keeps Devs entertained will working in an environment with only black and white text
+A command line quiz game that keeps Devs entertained while working in the black and white text environment. 😁
 > You can fork the game and add more questions to it.